An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Estimation

-Since a smaller $\rho_{n,0}$ allows sparser networks, we sometimes refer to $\rho_{n,0}$ as the network sparsity parameter.
+where $\rho_{n,0}$ is referred to as the\textit{ network sparsity parameter}.
 The above constraint is equivalent to

-with $r_{n,0} \ge 0$ since $\rho_n \le 1/2$.
-The previous inequality can also be expressed in terms of the design matrix $D$ associated with the corresponding logistic regression problem, as in \eqref{Eq: Def D} below, and is equivalent to $ \Vert D\theta_0 \Vert_\infty \le r_{n,0}. $ This motivates the following tweak to the estimation procedure in \eqref{Eq: Penalized llhd with covariates0}: Given a sufficiently large constant $r_n$ we define the local parameter space
+where $\text{logit}(p) = \log(p / (1-p))$ for $p \in (0,1)$ and $r_{n,0} \ge 0$ since $\rho_n \le 1/2$.
+This inequality can also be expressed in terms of the design matrix $D$ associated with the corresponding logistic regression problem, defined in \eqref{Eq: Def D} below, and is equivalent to $ \Vert D\theta_0 \Vert_\infty \le r_{n,0}. $ This motivates the following tweak to the estimation procedure in \eqref{Eq: Penalized llhd with covariates0}: Given a sufficiently large constant $r_n$, we define the local parameter space